GNS-Science/nshm-2010/README.md

 # nshm-2010

-The NSHM source model for New Zealand provided by GNS Science currently is:
+The NSHM source models for New Zealand provided by GNS Science currently are:
+* 2010_NewZealand_NSHM_source_model-1y.xml
-	2010_NewZealand_NSHM_source_model-50y.xml
+* 2010_NewZealand_NSHM_source_model-50y.xml
+* 2010_NewZealand_NSHM_source_model-100y.xml
+These file are intended to for investigation times of 1 year, 50 years and 100 years respectively, and differ only in conditional probabilities of rupture for a small number of faults.

-This file is the fifth corrected version of the 2010 New Zealand National Seismic Hazard Model published by Stirling et al. (2012; reference below).
+These files comprise the fifth corrected version of the 2010 New Zealand National Seismic Hazard Model published by Stirling et al. (2012; reference below).

 The 2010 New Zealand National Seismic Hazard Model uses the McVerry et al. (2006) GMPE for all tectonic region types:
 * Active Shallow Crust,